Is PrEP Right for Me?

 Is PrEP Safe?

 PrEP is safe, but people can have some side effects while taking it.
 Side effects may include diarrhea, nausea, headache, fatigue, and stomach pain.
-These symptoms do usually go away over time, but you should call your healthcare provider if these symptoms are severe or don’t seem to be going away.
+These symptoms do usually go away over time, but you should call your healthcare provider if these symptoms are severe or persisting.

 Can I Stop Using Condoms If I am on PrEP?